Elise Andrew: Other work

+In 2015, Andrew was listed as one of Forbes' "30 to watch under 30" in their "media" category.
+In June 2015, Andrew was presented with the Stamford Raffles Award for distinguished contributions to zoology by amateur zoologists or for activities outside normal professional undertakings, by the Zoological Society of London.
+Andrew was listed in Time's "30 most influential people on the internet" in 2016.

 Personal life

 Andrew lives and works in Midland, Ontario, Canada.
 On 13 September 2013, she married her fiancé Jake Rivett; she has stated that she will wait "a long time" to have children.